okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/main/index.md

 ---
 title: Sign users into your SPA using the redirect model
-excerpt: Configure your Okta org and your single-page app to use Okta’s redirect sign in.
+excerpt: Configure your Okta org and your single-page app to use Okta's redirect sign in.
 layout: Guides
 ---

 Add authentication with Okta's [redirect model](https://developer.okta.com/docs/concepts/redirect-vs-embedded/#redirect-authentication) to your single-page app.
 This example uses Okta as the user store.

-> **Note**: For server-side web apps, see [Sign users into your web app using the redirect model](/docs/guides/sign-into-web-app-redirect/) instead.
-To protect the API your SPA calls, see [Protect your API endpoints](/docs/guides/protect-your-api/).

 ---